JennaLovesData/Lahman_Baseball_Project/README.md

-## :baseball:	 Lahmen Baseball Project :baseball:
+## :baseball:	 Lahman Baseball Project :baseball:

 This project looks at over 20 tables including; teams, schools, managers, all stars, batting, fielding, pitching, any many more to examine the data.
 The Lamen Baseball Project uses joins, subqueries, CTE's, calculated columns, and writing a variety of quieries to examine the data and discover insights.